Asset tokenization involves representing the ownership rights of real-world assets as digital tokens on a blockchain.

 While asset tokenization has the potential to enhance the utility of a wide variety of real-world assets and simultaneously buttress growth and innovation within the DeFi space, it is also a use case whose functionality is highly reliant on secure oracles.
 In order for something of monetary value to be accurately represented and traded on the blockchain, there must be good information on the asset.
 This need is especially acute at four stages in a tokenized asset’s life cycle: when the tokens are created, when they are used as collateral, when users check their valuations, and when they are sold on secondary markets.

-Chainlink, the most widely used oracle in the blockchain space, is playing a key role in providing tokenized assets with reliable data feeds in any oracle design framework that suits a developer’s security requirements.
+Chainlink, the most widely used oracle solution in the blockchain space, is playing a key role in providing tokenized assets with reliable data feeds in any oracle design framework that suits a developer’s security requirements.

 Different assets will necessitate different oracle network structures and needs.
 Depending on the use case, Chainlink oracles can provide direct valuations to assets or serve as benchmarks for making decisions on them.
 Since Chainlink interoperates with any API and off-chain system, Chainlink oracles are able to source this data from multiple avenues, such as professional data providers (e.g. Kelly Blue Book for cars), independent/expert appraisers, exchanges/OTC markets, or any customized aggregation of data sources to create a single trusted valuation.
-The oracle can be run by a decentralized network of independent Chainlink nodes that call off-chain APIs to retrieve data or the data providers/appraisers can run Chainlink oracles themselves to relay data directly to smart contracts.
+This can be supported by a decentralized network of independent Chainlink nodes that call off-chain APIs to retrieve data or the data providers/appraisers can run Chainlink oracles themselves to relay data directly to smart contracts.

-In order to further reserve the integrity of the network and maintain a high degree of data quality, unique crypto-economic incentives can be bootstrapped on to the oracle network.
-Chainlink tools like staking-backed service agreements and immutable reputation systems are able to track the historical quality of the valuations provided by appraisers, nodes, data providers, and more.
+In order to further preserve the integrity of the network and maintain a high degree of data quality, unique crypto-economic incentives can be bootstrapped on to the oracle network.
+Methods like staking-backed service agreements and immutable reputation systems are able to track the historical quality of the valuations provided by appraisers, nodes, data providers, and more.
 This framework will incentivize accurate valuations as dishonest valuations will be financially penalized and their reputation score lowered, hindering their ability to earn future revenue as a data provider.
 It will also allow even niche and esoteric assets which rely on expert appraiser information to enter into the tokenized market while maintaining stronger crypto-economic guarantees that the valuation data is sound.

 Oracle Use Cases for Tokenized Assets